 In P2P and P2B lending platforms a buyback guarantee is a guarantee provided by a loan originator regarding a specific loan.
-If repayment of that particular loan is delayed by more than a specified number of days (typically from 30 to 180), then the broker (loan originator) is obligated to buy back the loan by fully or partly compensating investors for their remaining principal invested as well as outstanding interest and penalties.
+If repayment of that particular loan is delayed by more than a specified number of days (typically from 30 to 180), then the broker (loan originator) is obligated to buy back the loan by fully or partly compensating investors for their remaining principal invested as well as outstanding interest.
 Platforms differ on the percentage of principal returned and the amount of interest paid.

 In a way, it resembles an insurance system, albeit for loans on p2p platforms.
 Thus, if the borrower fails to pay off the loan in time, it will be bought by the broker (loan originator), so the investor will not lose the money and in most cases, the accrued interest will be returned too.